gangadhar2k4/Simple-Calculator/README.md

 # Simple-Calculator

-Who are looking for a simple and easy project it is best choice for learners creating a simple calculator is not a big task.
-We understand the concept and remain the neccessary constaints are needed to built the calculator.
+Who are looking for a simple and easy project it is the best choice for learners, creating a simple calculator is not a big task.
+We understand the concept and what are the constaints are needed to built a calculator.

 Constaints:
 1. Buttons [0-9]